cbility/YES/README.md

         tsc -b
         npx rollup -c
     ```
-    Bundled scripts can be found in the Ply/dist/rollup directory.
+    Bundled scripts can be found in the Ply/rollup directory.

+4. Compile EDC Scraper into .exe file

+    In order to update the EDC scraper the program must be recompiled and placed in the correct directory.

+    Compile scraper
+     ```shell
+        cd packages/EDCScraper
+        npx puppeteer browsers install
+        tsc
+        nexe dist/main.js --build --loglevel verbose --output RHIMeterReadingDownload.exe
+    ```
+    The contents of the `packages/EDCScraper` directory should then be placed in the `C:\Dropbox\Energy Source (1) (1)\3) Meter reading service & EDC\RHI Meter Reading Download` directory.